The Young Chefs Academy Story

 “I’m an entrepreneur at heart, so the wheels are always spinning,” she explains.
 “I was doing some catering from home, and my young son kept asking to help.
 I wanted to be involved with him, of course, but I was also trying to get a job done.
 Many parents struggle with that work-life balance, and it’s an even bigger struggle when you’re running your own business.
 So, I started thinking about a business that would involve kids, one that would make a difference in their lives — as well as that of their parents.
 And the more I thought about what would become Young Chefs Academy, I got excited about the positive impact it could have.”

-Teaching children the joy and value of cooking ~ in a lively and welcoming environment designed specifically for young minds that encourages creativity and discovery.
+Making a positive lasting impact on children and families through teaching the joy and value of cooking in a welcoming environment that encourages discovery and creativity.

 Soon she had opened the first location, and the idea of a kid-friendly program that taught meaningful skills in a fun, colorful environment took off.
 She’d always had a franchise business model in mind, she says, because she knew there were other entrepreneurs out there who felt as she did about kids and learning.
 She was right.